-Handwriting is a complicated process that involves controlled motor skills, using hand and finger movements in an appropriate sequence, working memory, word organization, thinking about words and their meanings, and generating ideas.
-Children with dysgraphia appear to have a problem with orthographic coding, which is the ability of working memory to store and permanently remember written words.
-While they do not have a primary developmental motor disorder, which can also cause poor handwriting, these children may have trouble planning sequential finger movements.
+Handwriting is a complicated process that involves controlled motor skills, working memory, word organization, thinking about words and their meanings, and generating ideas.
+Children with dysgraphia may have a problem with orthographic coding, which is the ability to store written words in working memory or to form permanent memories of written words.
+They may also have trouble planning sequential finger movements.
 Adults may develop acquired dysgraphia following a brain injury or stroke.

 Children with impaired handwriting ability require early intervention and specialized coaching in all skills related to written language.
 After an initial assessment of handwriting and other skills related to transcription and written expression, the child’s school most often handles the academic accommodations necessary for improvement.
-These interventions may involve physical exercises to strengthen hand muscles, reduced writing workload or extended time to complete written assignments, as well as writing activities that help them develop motor control and learn to write complete letters, write letters from memory or dictation, increase handwriting speed, spell the most common and important words they will need to use in and out of school.
+These interventions may involve physical exercises to strengthen hand muscles; reduced writing workload or extended time to complete written assignments; and writing activities that help the child develop motor control and learn to write complete letters, write letters from memory or dictation, increase handwriting speed, and spell the most common and important words they will need to use.
 The team of helpers may include an occupational therapist, a speech and language therapist, special education teacher and, in some cases, a social worker or psychologist to help the child deal with anxiety and frustration.
 Treatment therapies vary with the type and degree of dysgraphia and may be different for adults with an acquired disorder due to underlying issues that may require very specific types of training.